KushagraGoel10/personal-yt/README.md

+Notes/Concepts I used in making the clone.

+This concept was used while i was making the search bar suggestions part (To optimize it more to make Less API calls {MY Search Suggestion is better than flipkart's XD })
 Debouncing- When you are doing something very fast, it just skips some of the events.
 For eg:
 - Typing slow in search bar = 200ms